blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Telecommunication Terms.md

 - List of telecommunications encryption terms
 - List of telecommunications terminology
 - List of telephony terminology

+- Outline of telecommunication

 - History of telecommunication
-- History of the Internet
 - History of the telephone
 - History of videotelephony
+- History of the Internet

-- Outline of telecommunication
+- Timeline of the telephone